 Have you heard of the concepts of ‘path dependency’ or ‘lock in’?
 Getting to zero waste requires us to start doing things a bit differently.
 Changing the status quo is hard enough as it is.
 Can you imagine the impact that investing gazillions of dollars in a waste burning plant would do?
 Large scale incinerators need to be fed huge volumes of waste each year in order for investors to get a return on that investment.
 This is obviously going to create a great big fat disincentive to reduce waste generation.

-Given our views expressed above, and given our concerns about waste-to-energy proposals cropping up around the country (for example, on the West Coast and Huntly), various waste-to-energy investors attempting to woo communities across NZ, and local government representatives apparently impressed also, we were starting to feel a slight sense of urgency and alarm.
+Given our views expressed above, and given our concerns about waste-to-energy proposals cropping up around the country (for example, on the West Coast, Huntly and now Waimate), various waste-to-energy investors attempting to woo communities across NZ, and local government representatives apparently impressed also, we were starting to feel a slight sense of urgency and alarm.
 Others were too.

-So, recently, we linked up with Zero Waste Network Aotearoa, and some other zero waste advocates, to create the Regeneration Not Incineration petition, which calls on the Associate Minister for the Environment to rule-out waste to energy incineration for mixed municipal solid waste in New Zealand.
+So, we linked up with Zero Waste Network Aotearoa, and some other zero waste advocates, to create the Regeneration Not Incineration petition, which calls on the Associate Minister for the Environment to rule-out waste to energy incineration for mixed municipal solid waste in New Zealand.
 If you agree with this petition, feel free to add your signature.

 When we threw this petition out to the universe, we got lots of questions.
 So, we created this FAQ document.
 If you have any questions, please refer to this FAQ document first.
 If some things are unclear or unanswered, feel free to ask us further questions.